“Sticks and stones may break my bones, but words will never hurt me.”

 James 3:8-10 (ESV)

-Choose your words for the power of good and Glory of God today.
-Be silent when your words would be harmful to others.
+Choose your words for the power of good and the glory of God today, and know when to be silent.

 PIN IT FOR LATER: